Rye Figure of 8 Walk

 The suggested route starts with a short loop around this attractive town.

 1. From the station go straight ahead up Station Approach, passing Jempson's supermarket on the right and a number of bus stops.
 Cross Cinque Ports Street carefully and continue up Market Road, just off to the left.
-At the top turn left into the town's High Street, passing the Coterie Tea Rooms on the left.
+At the top turn left into the town's High Street, passing Whitehouse Rye (a café, bakery and B&B) on the left.

 • Take a permissive path going downstream alongside the River Tillingham, with the river on your left.
 In 200m the riverside path ends at a hotel and you have to continue along the A259 for a further 200m.
 Turn left into Harbour Road and go across Brede Sluice.
 Turn right onto the road leading to Castle Mill Cottages and keep ahead on a bridleway alongside the River Brede.
 Fork left onto a footpath across the grassland to Camber Castle and go past its left-hand side.
 Turn half-left to head east to the tree boundary around Castle Water.

-1. The turning for Rye Harbour is 400m out of the town along the A259, but you might be able to avoid some of this road walking via an unofficial path on the right-hand bank of the River Tillingham.
+1. The turning for Rye Harbour is 400m out of the town along the A259 (now Winchelsea Road), but you might be able to avoid some of this road walking via an unofficial path on the right-hand bank of the River Tillingham.

-2. If you have been able to taken the riverside route, turn left onto the main road to complete this stretch along its pavement.
+2. If you have taken the riverside route, turn left onto Winchelsea Road to complete this stretch along its pavement.
 In 200m turn left into Harbour Road and follow it over the Brede Sluice, with the confluence of the two rivers just off to the left.
-On the other side turn right into the driveway to Castle Mill Cottages, prominently signposted as a Private Road and (in much smaller type) a public footpath.
+On the other side turn right into the driveway to Castle Mill Cottages, signposted as a Private Road and (in much smaller type) a public footpath.

 • If this fieldgate is locked you could continue on the main track which swings round to the left in 200m, then in a further 200m bear left through a side gate and head towards the castle.
 Most walkers seem to take this slightly longer route, but both are shown on the OS map as public footpaths.